kubeflow/community/proposals/907-model-registry-renaming/README.md

 # KEP-907: Renaming "Model Registry" to reflect Registry and Catalog use-cases

-Status: `provisional`.
+Status: `review by KSC requested`.

 ## Summary

-This KEP proposes renaming the current "Model Registry" Kubeflow project to better reflect its evolution that encompasses both _model registry_ capabilities (for tracking model evolution during development) and _model catalog_ capabilities (for showcasing organization-approved models).
+This KEP proposes renaming the current "Kubeflow Model Registry" project to "Kubeflow Hub", to better reflect its evolution that encompasses both _model registry_ capabilities (for tracking model evolution during development) and _model catalog_ capabilities (for showcasing organization-approved models).
 The current naming might under-evaluate the project's capabilities and goals, as the "Kubeflow Model Registry" project has well grown beyond its original scope to include GenAI/LLM showcasing, enterprise-wide model sharing, and more than a singular use-case pattern (i.e.: multi-tenant Registries and a cluster-wide Catalog).

 ## Motivation